-faultactor

-This indicates where the fault originated along the message path.
+faultactor This indicates where the fault originated along the message path.
 This element is mandatory for an intermediary proxy application along the message path, but it is optional for the ultimate target server.

-Example 4 on page 43 is an example of an error being reported by the ultimate target server, and it omits a faultactor attribute.
+Example 4 on page 27 is an example of an error being reported by the ultimate target server, and it omits a faultactor attribute. detail This in turn contains sub-elements, called detail

-detail